Remote Staking via XCM¶

 Note

-Remember that your multilocation derivative account must be funded with at least 1.1 DEV or more to ensure you have enough to cover the stake amount and transaction fees.
+Remember that your Computed Origin account must be funded with at least 1.1 DEV or more to ensure you have enough to cover the stake amount and transaction fees.

-In the above snippet, besides submitting the remote staking via XCM transaction, we also print out the encoded call data and the transaction hash to assist with any debugging.
+In the above snippet, besides submitting the remote staking via XCM transaction, we also print out the transaction hash to assist with any debugging.

 | Created: December 10, 2022